-Leadership traits are required not only in positions of formal authority, but in every role where autonomy and geographical distribution requires a high degree of rigor.
-Today, success depends upon a “company of leaders”, managers at all levels of responsibility who embody the skills needed to lead the corporation to success.
+Leadership Framework development will formalize the traits required to advance autonomous talent development and build on core competancy.
+Organizational success depends upon a “company of leaders”, managers at all levels of responsibility who embody the skills needed to lead the corporation.

 AMS and our team of executive level consultants design a plan to enhance the leadership skills of all managers, regardless of their level, through an on-going process that includes assessment, feedback, and career planning.
 The plan should include guidelines and resources to strengthen critical competencies: knowledge, skills, and the capabilities required for current and future business success.
 “Emerging leaders” used to be a cohort within a learning organization, now, it is everyone all the time.